birth-outcomes/birth_outcomes_summary/design_methods/design_methods_4_unobserved.md

 (2) **Homogeneity assumption** - the association between the instrumental variable and the exposure is homogenous (same for everyone in the population), or the effect of the exposure on the outcome is homogenous [BSc Medical Sciences]

+### Limitations

+'A concern with any IV strategy is that the instrumental variable is correlated with unobserved determinants of the outcome of interest.'
+Can address by estimating models for held=back risk factors pre-determined at delivery date, looking for correlation with the IV. [[Card et al. 2018]](http://www.nber.org/papers/w24493)

 ### Example: Mendelian randomisation

 Disease association with non-genetic risk factors are often confounded - for example: